Why End Malaria?

 • Rapid diagnostics and better treatments address the growing threat of resistance to anti-malarial drugs and insecticides.

-• Health care workers trained to diagnose and treat malaria also fight other diseases and can respond quickly to an emerging epidemic.
+• Health care workers trained to diagnose and treat malaria also fight other febrile diseases and can respond quickly to an emerging epidemic.